anamorph/recettes/README.md

 Somehow, this project now involves ml-powered translation capabilities for my recipes via [Amazon Translate](https://aws.amazon.com/translate/).

 ## Document Structure
+The structure or format of the recipes is as follows:
 ```
 Recipe Name
 ---